-- The insurer wishes to put an end to the contract binding it to a Correspondent, - The Correspondent wishes to put an end to the contract binding him to an insurer, - The Bureau decides to withdraw the approval it has granted to a Correspondent.
+- The Correspondent wishes to put an end to the contract binding him to an insurer, - The Bureau decides to withdraw the approval it has granted to a Correspondent.

 In these situations it is up to the Bureau having granted the approval to determine the date on which the activity of the Correspondent shall end.